medialab/minet/docs/cli.md

   --rcfile RCFILE                      Custom path to a minet configuration file.
   -g GLOB, --glob GLOB                 Whether to extract text from a bunch of html files on disk matched by a glob pattern rather than sourcing them from a CSV report.
   -i INPUT_DIR, --input-dir INPUT_DIR  Directory where the HTML files are stored.
 Defaults to "downloaded" if --glob is not set.
-  -o OUTPUT, --output OUTPUT           Path to the output file.
-By default, the results will be printed to stdout.
   -p PROCESSES, --processes PROCESSES  Number of processes to use.
 Defaults to roughly half of the available CPUs.
   -s SELECT, --select SELECT           Columns of input CSV file to include in the output (separated by `,`).
-  --total TOTAL                        Total number of HTML documents.
+  --total TOTAL                        Total number of items to process.
 Necessary if you want to display a finite progress indicator.
+  -o OUTPUT, --output OUTPUT           Path to the output file.
+By default, the results will be printed to stdout.

 columns being added to the output:

 . "extract_error": any error that happened when extracting content.
-. "canonical_url": canonical url of target html, extracted from link[rel=canonical].
+. "canonical_url": canonical url of target html, extracted from
+    link[rel=canonical].
 . "title": title of the web page, from <title> usually.
-. "description": description of the web page, as found in its metadata.
+. "description": description of the web page, as found in its
+    metadata.
 . "raw_content": main content of the web page as extracted.
-. "comments": comment text whenever the heuristics succeeds in identifying them.
+. "comments": comment text whenever the heuristics succeeds in
+    identifying them.
-. "author": inferred author of the web page article when found in its metadata.
+. "author": inferred author of the web page article when found in
+    its metadata.
-. "categories": list of categories extracted from the web page's metadata, separated by "|".
+. "categories": list of categories extracted from the web page's
+    metadata, separated by "|".
-. "tags": list of tags extracted from the web page's metadata, separated by "|".
+. "tags": list of tags extracted from the web page's metadata,
+    separated by "|".
-. "date": date of publication of the web page article when found in its metadata.
+. "date": date of publication of the web page article when found in
+    its metadata.
 . "sitename": canonical name as declared by the website.

 examples: